MickiusMousius/Rolio46Keyboard/README.md

 ### Firmware

-You can download the latest firmware from here:
+You can download the latest firmware from here: [releases](https://github.com/MickiusMousius/RolioKeyboard/releases)

-Fork the following repository: [RolioFirmware](https://github.com/MickiusMousius/RolioFirmware)
+If you want to customise the firmware (or your keymap) fork the following repository: [RolioFirmware](https://github.com/MickiusMousius/RolioFirmware)

 When you push a change to your fork a GitHub action will create a new firmware build for you.